Islam in Assam: British Raj

 Early establishments of these immigrant Bengalis were in the Goalpara district, mostly in the char (riverine) lands and reserved forests.
 Most of these Muslim immigrants were known as "Miyas".
 Since many of them came from the Northeast part of Rangpur and very few of them came from Mymensingh, they were sometimes referred to as Bongal meaning Outsider.

 After the Government of India Act 1935, a Legislative Assembly was established in Assam in 1937.
 The Muslim League, led by Muhammed Saadulah, formed a minority government in the state and he again encouraged large scale immigration from then Bengal.

 In World War II, Nawab Sahidur Rahman of Azad Hind was the only Assamese martyr of Azad Hind Fauj during Burma Campaign.

 Independence

-The Jayantipur Bor Masjid near Kuwarital was constructed in 1570.
+The Jayantipur Bor Mosque near Kuwarital was constructed in 1570.

 The Chanmaguri Mosque near Rangiya, Kamrup.